College of Staten Island High School for International Studies: Floor Layout

 There is also Floor 0, which is the shared lunchroom as well as the outside promenade.

 Administration

 The school's first principal, Aimee Horowitz, left a career as an attorney in California in the 1990s to become a school teacher in New York City.
 In 1999, she became assistant principal of social studies at Edward R. Murrow High School in Brooklyn before taking the job as the founding principal of CSIHSIS.
 After she left to become Superintendent of High Schools New York City DOE in 2010, Joseph Canale, the previous assistant principal, replaced Horowitz while Lauren Torres became the assistant principal.

-School Mission

-The school's mission is to "prepare students for college and, ultimately, success in an interconnected world."